olwend/jvm-cucumber/Documentation.md

 After that, we'll need to create a ``` testRunner.java ``` file in src/test

-which will allow us to run the tests:
+which will allow us to run the tests from a terminal:
 ```
 import cucumber.api.CucumberOptions;
 import cucumber.api.junit.Cucumber;